Glenmore, Co. Kilkenny, Ireland

 Appointment—Mr. James Cassin, Glenmore, has been appointed lamplighter for the local village by Kilkenny County Council, There were five applicants for the position.

 James Cassin (c.
 1868-1907) of Carrigcloney, Glenmore [subject of blog post see, A Deadly Sunday Outing on 8 Nov.
-2020.
+2020. ]

 James Cassin (1899-1968) of Kilivory, Glenmore [Death notice in the Waterford News & Star on Friday the 20th of December 1968]

-The death occurred on Wednesday 18th, of James Cashin (sic) Killivory, (Glenmore).
+The death occurred on Wednesday 18th, of James Cashin (sic) Kilivory, (Glenmore).
 Jimmy was very popular in the district and was formerly employed in Glenmore Creamery for 40 years.
 He was husband of Mrs .
 Cashin, Killivory, and brother of Mrs. Ellie McBride.
 Newtown, Michael Cashin London, and Mrs. Doyle, Glenmore.

-James Cassin (1899 – 1968) of Kilivory, Glenmore [Obit in the Munster Express on Friday the 3rd of January 1969, p.
+James Cassin (1899 – 1968) of Killivory, Glenmore [Obit in the Munster Express on Friday the 3rd of January 1969, p.
 20]

-DEATH OF MR. JAMES CASSIN (69) whose death occurred at his residence, Killivory Glenmorem had been attached to the staff of Glenmore Cooperative Creamery as engine man for 39 years until his retirement in 1958.
+DEATH OF MR. JAMES CASSIN (69) whose death occurred at his residence, Killivory Glenmore, had been attached to the staff of Glenmore Cooperative Creamery as engine man for 39 years until his retirement in 1958.
 A well-known and respected figure in the parish, he was prominently associated with the fight for freedom and took part in a number of engagements in the area with the local Republican forces.

-He was husband of Mrs. Ellen Cashin, Killivory; brother of Mr. Michael Cashin Essex; Mrs. Stasia Doyle, Glenmore village; Mrs. Ellen McBride, Newtown, do, and uncle of Mrs. Marie Connolly, do.; Mrs. J. Sutton, Ballyrobin, Ferrybank; Mrs. Eva Geoghan, Surry Park, Carlow and Miss Geraldine Cashin, Essex.
+He was husband of Mrs. Ellen Cashin, Kilivory; brother of Mr. Michael Cashin Essex; Mrs. Stasia Doyle, Glenmore village; Mrs. Ellen McBride, Newtown, do, and uncle of Mrs. Marie Connolly, do.; Mrs. J. Sutton, Ballyrobin, Ferrybank; Mrs. Eva Geoghan, Surry Park, Carlow and Miss Geraldine Cashin, Essex.
 Interment took place at Glenmore following Requiem Mass, of which the celebrant was Very Rev. W. Brennan, P.P., do., who also recited the prayers at the graveside, assisted by Rev. P. Madigan C.C. do.
 The coffin was draped with the Tricolour, and the general attendance included a number of his former comrades of the I.R.A., as well as the manager and staff of the local creamery, and many relatives and friends.
 R.I.P.

 CLANCY